raspberrypilearning/gpio-music-box/en/step_5.md

 --- /task ---

 --- task ---
-Now add code to make the remaining three buttons play their sounds.
+Now, add code to make the remaining three buttons play their sounds.

 --- hints --- --- hint ---
-You can start by adding a `btn_cymbal` for instance, and linking it to the `cymbal.play()` function.
+For example, you can add a `btn_cymbal`, and link it to the `cymbal.play()` function.
 --- /hint --- --- hint ---
-Here's an example of getting a second button working
+Here's an example of the code you could use for a second button to work.

 ```python
 btn_cymbal = Button(17)